natbox/laserDeburring/README.md

-> Presetting of material deburring and welding usecase without laser
+> Presetting of material deburring and welding without laser